Rent to buy

 have to pay fees and charges.
 It can easily become more expensive

 than buying the goods outright with another form of credit, such as

 or low interest loan.

-To find the real cost of rent to buy use our rent vs buy
+Find the real cost of a rent to buy deal.

 Rent vs buy calculator